sh1970/vyos-build/scripts/package-build/linux-kernel/README.md

 network interface card drivers).
 Module source code is retrieved from the upstream repository and - when needed - patched so it can be build using this pipeline.

-In the past VyOS maintainers had a fork of the Linux Kernel, WireGuard and Accel-PPP.
-This is fine but increases maintenance effort.
-By utilizing vanilla repositories upgrading to new versions is very easy - only the branch/commit/tag used when cloning the repository via [Jenkinsfile](Jenkinsfile) needs to be adjusted.